Quest for Wisdom Foundation (QFWF) stimulates the Intercultural Art of Living in a Globalized World!

-In doing so, the QFWF wants to contribute to a culture of openness, inclusion and cultural diversity: inter-esse or ‘being in-between’ as the basis for the intercultural art of living by tapping into one’s own and shared historical inter-cultural roots and wisdom traditions.
+The QFWF wants to contribute to a culture of openness and to cultural diversity (inter-esse) by tapping into one’s own and shared historical intercultural roots and wisdom traditions.

 The objective of the foundation calls for an intercultural art of living as an answer to the appeal of ‘the multicultural society’.

 Dealing with differences has been raised as a social issue by Paul Scheffer, in his controversial article Het multicultural drama (2000).
 Before that, the international debate had been heated up by Samuel P. Huntington’s terrifying perspective on the Clash of Civilizations (1996).
 Since then, there has been a heated political debate in many lands with multicultural populations, and the social debate in the social media is getting louder and more troubled ….